alirezakazemipour/NN-Without-Frameworks/README.md

 Normalization:
 - BatchNorm1d

-## What is only supported in numpy? (in addition to what aforementioned above)
+## What is only supported in numpy? (in addition to aforementioned settings)
 Layers:
 - LSTM (LSTMCell respectively)
 - Conv1d & Conv2d